 In 2010 BCALC occupied the main floor of its current location (303 8th St East) with primarily ESL programs, including 12 LINC courses, low and high level ESL instruction and employment programming.
 BCALC has continued to expand twice since 2010, occupying the entire building at its current location.
 In 2010, 17 LINC classes existed and 5 more were added in 2017.

-Today there are over 30 classes at BCALC funded federally and provincially.
-At the present time we have 24 LINC classes from Pre-Benchmark (PB) to Level 4.
+In 2020, BCALC partnered with JBS Canada to provide online classes of English training for Temporary Foreign Workers.
+Today there are over 30 English classes at BCALC funded federally, provincially and privately.
+At the present time BCALC has 24 LINC classes from Pre-Benchmark (PB) to Level 4.
 Other programming through the Community Adult Learning Program includes high and low level ESL classes, numeracy, conversation, pronunciation, digital skills, CELPIP, Foundational Skills classes and more.

 BCALC has also been funded federally and provincially for several employment programs since 2012, improving life skills of clients in order to obtain employment.

-BCALC strives to be a leader in the development, coordination and establishment of a community of adult learners so that their lifelong learning needs and wants may be fulfilled.
+To be a leader in the development, coordination and establishment of a connected community..

 Monday - Thursday (Daytime) 8:30 am - 3:30 pm

 Monday - Thursday (Evening) 5:15 pm - 8:00 pm